wisskirchenj/javascript-tutorial/README.md

 #### Javascript-Tutorial by John Smilga

+## Progress

+29.05.22: Started Tutorial

+30.05.22: Project 01 completed 'Color Flipper' -> using Math.random and .floor and for-loop.
+An awesome global.css !

-## You can see all projects in action here
+## Reference: All projects in action here

 [Projects](https://www.vanillajavascriptprojects.com/)